Sorry, you need to enable JavaScript to visit this website.

 Cross-sectoral cooperation occurs at the governmental level.
 The mechanisms of cross-sectoral cooperation vary according to the concrete needs and planned activities.

-Ministry of Youth and Sports and Ministry of Labоur, Employment, Veteran and Social Affairs, are implementing the IPA project “Youth Employability and Active Inclusion”.
+Ministry of Tourism and Youth and Ministry of Labоur, Employment, Veteran and Social Affairs, are implementing the IPA project “Youth Employability and Active Inclusion”.
 The project aims to increase employability and self-employability of youth by developing the sustainable solutions that address the needs of youth.

-In addition, the Ministry of Youth and Sports established collaboration with different international organisations such as United Nations, Organisation for Security and Co-operation in Europe, German organisation for international collaboration – GIZ, Swiss Cooperation Office.
+In addition, the Ministry of Tourism and Youth establishes collaboration with different international organisations such as United Nations, Organisation for Security and Co-operation in Europe, German organisation for international collaboration – GIZ, Swiss Cooperation Office.
 The fields of collaboration are: improvement of the conditions for youth employment and employability, youth entrepreneurship, empowering youth offices, developing local action plans, informing young people about environmental protection, regional integration and youth mobility.